 At the end of this minor the student:

-1. Can explain which challenges often occur on small islands.
+- Has insight in challenges that occur on small islands.

-4. Can research an ecological or socio-economical question in the field of sustainable island management.
+- Can research an ecological or socio-economical question in the field of sustainable island management

 None, although some background in ecology and economy will be very useful.